janakiraman/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

-# Storage Node Downtime Tracking
+# Storage Node Downtime Tracking With Audits

 ## Abstract

-This document describes a means of tracking storage node downtime and using this information to suspend and disqualify.
+This document describes a means of tracking storage node downtime with audits and using this information to suspend and disqualify.

 ## Background